 Physical characteristics means the actual track profile of and physical location for points within a specific yard or route that affect the movement of a locomotive or train.
-Physical characteristics includes how signal systems and related technology are deployed within the territory, for purposes of this part.
+Physical characteristics includes main track physical characteristics (see definition of "main track" in this section) and other than main track physical characteristics.